vacp2p/vac.dev/research/2022-11-09-waku-for-all-decentralize-applications.md

 for the adoption of Waku.
 This started back in 2021.

 Waku is the communication component of the Web3 trifecta.
 This trifecta was Ethereum (contracts), Swarm (storage) and Whisper (communication).
-Hence, it made sense to first target dApps which already uses one of the Web3
+Hence, it made sense to first target dApps which already uses one of the pillars:
-pillars: Ethereum.
+Ethereum.

 As most dApps are web apps, we started the development of [js-waku for the browser](https://vac.dev/presenting-js-waku).

 Once ready, we reached out to dApps to integrate Waku, added [prizes to hackathons](https://twitter.com/waku_org/status/1451400128791605254?s=20&t=Zhc0BEz6RVLkE_SeE6UyFA) and gave [talks](https://docs.wakuconnect.dev/docs/presentations/).

-We also assumed that we would see patterns in the usage of Waku, that we would facilitate with the help of [SDKs](https://github.com/status-im/wakuconnect-vote-poll-sdk).
+We also assumed we would see patterns in the usage of Waku, that we would facilitate with the help of [SDKs](https://github.com/status-im/wakuconnect-vote-poll-sdk).

 Finally, we created several web apps: